researchart/fse20/submissions/available/experiments/evaluation_MNIST/readme.md

 The metrics can be computed by running the python script __evaluation_radius.py__.

 The output of this script are csv files containing the data reported in the paper.
+The expected output is reported in Table3_radius_in.csv and Table3_radius_out.csv.

 The folder __ref_digit__ contains the reference digit in MNIST format that has been used for the experiment, its source png and the script to obtain the reference from the source png.